wobbals/barc/webapp/README.md

 Response keys:
 * `status`: the status of the job, as reported by the encoder
-* `clusterStatus`: the status of the job's task, as reported by the cluster
+  - `accepted`: the request for this job was valid and is waiting for an instance to run
+  - `launched`: the job has begun running on the cluster
+  - `error`: something bad happened
+  - `complete`: job completes successfully
 * `progress`: a number between 0 and 100, representing the estimated completion.
-* `createdAt`: timestamp when this job was created
+* `createdAt`: timestamp when this job was passed to the cluster
 * `startedAt`: timestamp when this job began running on the cluster
 * `stoppedAt`: timestamp when this job stopped running on the cluster